flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/fcu.md

 ### APPR

-Approach modes are activated ot deactivated (armed, disarmed, engaged, disengaged):
+Approach modes are activated or deactivated (armed, disarmed, engaged, disengaged):

 - If an ILS approach is selected in the flight plan it activates LOC and G/S modes
 - If a non precision approach is selected in the flight plan, it activates APP NAV-FINAL modes.